jerrybennett/babel-and-webpack-in-context-of-react/README.md

 #### Not Just For JSX

 In addition to the JSX magic it provides, Babel can also compile other features and syntactical sugar that is not yet, or never will be, a part of ECMAScript!
-One example of this is a babel plugin that enables the usage of [language features in ES7][babel-es7] (or proposed to be in ES7) that have not even been officially included!
+One example of this is a babel plugin that enables the usage of [language features proposed for ECMAScript, but not yet implemented][babel-stage-2].

 #### We must go deeper!

-No way! _we mustn't_! _we shouldn't_! _we couldn't!_ But If you _need_ know more about how React incorporates Babel, feel free to run [`npm run eject`][eject] _at your own risk_ in this repository.
+No way! _we mustn't_! _we shouldn't_! _we couldn't!_ But If you _need_ know more about how React incorporates Babel, feel free to run [`npm run eject`][eject] _at your own risk_ in this repository (which was made with `create-react-app`).
 For the most part, we will be using the handy `create-react-app` when initializing new React projects, which obfuscates pre-configured files from us for user-friendliness and to avoid boiler-plate code. `npm run eject` will undo that obfuscation, and expose you to these pre-built configurations (read: "world of hurt").
 For now, we recommend staying focused on improving your high-level React development skills, and leaving the general project configuration up to React.

 <p align="center">
   <img src='https://learn-verified.s3.amazonaws.com/npm-run-eject.jpeg' height=500 width=300/>